Should you replace your Roof if you are losing Granules? What signs to look for when considering a roof replacement.

 Granules help keep your roof durable, so without them, it’s easier for the natural elements to cause damage to the rest of your home.
 Granular loss to the point that the roofing shingle substrate has been exposed means accelerated roof deterioration, meaning you’ll need to hire a professional to help you determine if replacement is imminent.

-Get in touch with Shelter Construction Services to help you make the right choice, whether it’s for asphalt shingle or slate roof replacement.
+Get in touch with Shelter Construction Services to help you make the right choice, whether it’s for asphalt shingle or slate roof repair.
 Give us a call at (434) 724-8160 or fill out our contact form to set a consultation.
+We offer LOW Cost Roof Financing as well.
+Please visit our Financing Page for more information.